 - Establish policies for the documentation of the need for leave, consistent with other state and federal anti-discrimination and confidentiality laws.

 As always, individual applications of the Ordinance will depend on the facts of each case.
 With significant legal exposure at play for violations, employers are encouraged to contact their legal counsel before taking any adverse action.
-Please contact any member of our Labor and Employment Section with any questions you may have.

 von Briesen & Roper Legal Update is a periodic publication of von Briesen & Roper, s.c.
 It is intended for general information purposes for the community and highlights recent changes and developments in the legal area.
 This publication does not constitute legal advice, and the reader should consult legal counsel to determine how this information applies to any specific situation.